Average Weather in Austin Texas, United States

 Daily Chance of Precipitation

-To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day in the year.
+To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Austin experiences significant seasonal variation in monthly rainfall.

 Rain falls throughout the year in Austin.
 The most rain falls during the 31 days centered around May 25, with an average total accumulation of 3.9 inches.